 A food chain can be represented as a pyramid of biomass (mass of living material) by drawing a pyramid style of histogram.
 Each trophic (feeding) level is drawn to the same scale.
 The lowest level of the food chain normally has the highest biomass whilst the top predator has the lowest biomass.
 The reason for this is that energy and materials are lost at each stage of the food chain.
 Let's consider a simple 3 step food chain to see how this works.

-Herbivores eat the plants.
-Some of the energy from the plants they eat is used immediately for respiration and therefore lost from the food chain.
+Herbivores eat the plants or algae.
+Some of the energy from what they eat is used immediately for respiration and therefore lost from the food chain.
 Some is stored in the body or used by the body for growth, repair or both, this keeps the biomass in the food chain.
 The herbivores excrete waste material which lessens the amount of biomass in the system.

 Next in the food chain is a predator.
 This hunts and eats the herbivores.
 As it hunts, a lot of the energy from its previous successful kill is used up and lost from the food chain.
 More is lost as the predator excretes its wastes.
 Only a proportion of the energy from eating the prey remains in the predator.